Key Takeaways

 Portable heat pumps are versatile basement heating options and can easily be carried from one spot to another.
 In addition to heating, they also provide cooling in summer.

-In winter, a portable heat pump absorbs heat from the outdoor air and ejects it indoors to make your room cozy.
+In winter, a portable heat pump extracts heat from outdoor air and delivers it indoors, keeping your room cozy.
 Therefore, it requires a hose routed outside through the window or a hole in the wall.
-The whole heating and cooling system is packed inside a small transportable container.
+The entire heating and cooling system is packed into a small, transportable container.

 7. Use Basement Wall Heaters